jonathassardinha/shared-workshop/PROJECT_CONTEXT.md

 > - **UPDATE** the "Current Status" section when new features are implemented
 > - **ADD** new phases or requirements as they emerge
 > - **COMMIT** this document after major changes to keep it current
+> - **TERMINAL SETUP**: Always run `nvm use` and `corepack enable` before any terminal commands to ensure correct Node.js and package manager versions

 ## Overview